If you want to maximize your efficiency, it’s a good idea to minimize the amount of time you spend task switching.

 So what’s the alternative?
 I think there are two keys to minimize task switching.

 - Remove the distractions.
 It may not seem like it, but we actually have a lot of control over our environment.
 Be ruthless about eliminating distractions to the extent you are able.
 Shut off your phone.
 Turn off notifications (e.g., email, Facebook) on your phone.
 Don’t work with your email open.
-Shut the door of your office.
+Shut your office door.
 Work on your environment to eliminate distractions.

 - Chunk your tasks.
 Instead of switching back and forth from one task to another, chunk your tasks.
 Commit to spend an hour on a particular project, and don’t divert your attention to something else during that hour.
 Schedule specific times to respond to email, and don’t open your email outside of those times.
 Work in large chunks to minimize task switching.